 On 23 November, 2014 Samantha was launched from the cosmodrome of Baikonur in Kazakhstan.
 She returned to Earth on 11 June, 2015 after spending 200 days in space.
 The mission, which was given the name Futura, was the second long-duration flight opportunity for the Italian Space Agency, the eighth for an ESA astronaut.

-After completing her post-flight tasks, while waiting for assignment to a second spaceflight, Samantha has been given technical and management duties at the European Astronaut Centre, which include serving on technical evaluation boards for exploration-related projects.
+After completing her post-flight tasks, Samantha was given technical and management duties at the European Astronaut Centre, which included serving on technical evaluation boards for exploration-related projects.
 For several years she led the Spaceship EAC initiative, a student-centred team working on the technological challenges of future missions to the Moon.
-She is now crew representative for ESA in the Lunar Orbital Platform – Gateway project.
+She then served for two years as crew representative for ESA in the Gateway project to establish a staging post around the Moon, with an emphasis on crew systems and habitability aspects for the ESA-provided I-Hab module.

-Samantha is also part of a working group tasked with working with Chinese counterparts to define and implement cooperation in the field of astronaut operations.
-In 2017, together with fellow ESA astronaut Matthias Maurer, she participated in a sea survival exercise organised by the Astronaut Center of China in the Yellow Sea.
+Samantha was also part of a working group tasked with liaising with Chinese counterparts to define and implement cooperation in the field of astronaut operations.
+In 2017, together with fellow ESA astronaut Matthias Maurer, she took part in a sea survival exercise organised by the Astronaut Center of China in the Yellow Sea.
 This was the first joint training of Chinese and non-Chinese astronauts in China.